HU-TI-DEV/TI-S4/onderwijsmateriaal/gazebo/2_Building_our_first_robot.md

 ## Moving our robot
 *Source: https://gazebosim.org/docs/latest/moving_robot/*

 We will now try to move our robot.
-We are going to execute the instructions in the chapter Diff_drive pluging form https://gazebosim.org/docs/latest/moving_robot/.
+We are going to execute the instructions in the chapter Diff_drive pluging from https://gazebosim.org/docs/latest/moving_robot/.
 Follow the instructions below to implement the code in our robot.sdf in our docker container.

 Insert the following code (see Diff_drive plugin chapter) in your robot.sdf on your pc (see below for the exact location):
 ~~~